Parallel Order-Based Core Maintenance in Dynamic Graphs

-\paragraph{Weighted Graphs.} All the above work focus on unweighted graphs, but graphs are weighted in a lot of realistic applications.
+All the above work focuses on unweighted graphs, but graphs are weighted in many applications.
 For an edge-weighted graph, the degree of a vertex is the sum of the weights of all its incident edges.
-But it has a large search range to maintain the core numbers after the change by using the traditional core maintenance algorithms directly, as the degree of a related vertex may change widely.
-In~\cite{zhou2021core}, Zhou et al. extend the coreness to weighted graphs and devise weighted core decomposition algorithms; also they devise weighted core maintenance based on the $k$-order~\cite{Zhang2017,guo2022simplified}.
-In~\cite{liu2020Increamental}, Liu et al. improve the core decomposition and incremental maintenance algorithm to suit edge-weighted graphs.
+However, weighted graphs have a large search range for maintaining the core numbers after a change by using the traditional core maintenance algorithms directly, as the degree of a related vertex may change widely.
+In~\cite{zhou2021core}, Zhou et al. extend the coreness to weighted graphs and devise weighted core decomposition algorithms; also, they devise weighted core maintenance based on the $k$-order~\cite{Zhang2017,guo2022simplified}.
+In~\cite{liu2020Increamental}, Liu et al. improve the core decomposition and incremental maintenance algorithm to suit edge-weighted graphs. \fi